Def Jam Recordings: The Island Def Jam Music Group founding (1998–2000)

 In January 2003, Murder Inc. became the center of a money laundering investigation involving illegal profits from drug trading, leading to the label's eventual release from its distribution contract by 2005.
 Def Jam also blocked Murder Inc. and TVT Records from releasing a Cash Money Click reunion album, due to Ja Rule's contractual obligations, which alleged that Cohen paid Ja and Irv Gotti US$8 million not to submit the project to TVT, but instead to parent company Universal.
 This resulted in TVT suing Def Jam, alleging infringement, fraud and tortious interference, winning $132 million in a judgment, but was later reduced to $126,000 after Universal and Def Jam appealed the ruling, claiming that the existence of an agreement between the parties meant that their behavior was only a breach of contract and not fraud.
 That September, DMX released his fifth album, Grand Champ.
 Though it was DMX's fifth number one album and was certified platinum by the RIAA, it was his final album for the label before leaving in 2006.
 Also that September, Def Jam released the video game, Def Jam: Fight for NY.
-The video game, which served as a sequel to Def Jam Vendetta, featured artists from the label.
+The video game, which was a sequel to Def Jam Vendetta, featured artists from the label.
 These artists include Method Man & Redman, N.O.R.E., Ludacris, Ghostface Killah, Memphis Bleek, and Joe Budden.

 The final shares of Roc-A-Fella Records were sold to Island Def Jam in 2004 for $10 million.
 By that time, Roc-A-Fella and Def Jam had launched the career of rapper-producer Kanye West.
 His debut, The College Dropout, went on to sell over two million copies.
 Co-founder Damon Dash and Kareem "Biggs" Burke were forced out of the label as Cohen left IDJMG for Warner Music Group, and was replaced by music executive Antonio "L.A."
 Reid.
 Frustrated, Liles and now-chairwoman of Atlantic Records, Julie Greenwald eventually decided to follow Cohen to Warner.
 Additionally, Mike Kyser left Def Jam to work for Atlantic Records under Cohen.
 That same year, through Def Jam A&R executive Shakir Stewart, Def Jam signed Atlanta, Georgia based rapper Young Jeezy.
-His debut album, Let's Get It: Thug Motivation 101 was released in July 2005 and was co-executive produced by Stewart.
-The album's singles Go Crazy and Soul Survivor help push the album to double platinum status in America.
+His debut album, Let's Get It: Thug Motivation 101, was released in July 2005 and was co-executive produced by Stewart.
+The album's singles, "Go Crazy", and "Soul Survivor", helped push the album to double platinum status in America.
 Around this time, a bidding war for Jay-Z's contract began, and Reid appointed Jay-Z president of Def Jam on December 8, 2004.
 Long time label veterans LL Cool J and DMX (the latter of whom had five number one albums under the label within a five-year gap between 1998 and 2003), as well as new signee Joe Budden expressed discomfort with Jay-Z's leadership of the label, having altogether left the label since then.